Tekle Haymanot II: Reign

 Tekle Haymanot became Emperor at the age of 15 when his father Yohannes was killed by Ras Mikael Sehul, the aged warlord of Tigray.
-He joined Ras Mikael in defeating Fasil at the Battle of Faggeta on 9 December 1769.
 He lost the throne briefly in 1770 when he and Ras Mikael left the capital city of Gondar for Tigray, and Susenyos II was made Emperor by rival warlords in Gondar, but regained it when Ras Mikael returned to Gondar on 23 December of that year.

 Upon returning to the capital, Ras Mikael immediately killed a troop of travelling actors who had performed a satire of him.
 A number of former rebels, who had switched sides, brought to him a number of prisoners, including the Aqabe sa'at Abba Salama; after a show trial, Ras Mikael had them brutally executed.
 In the days that followed, Ras Mikael wrought his vengeance on all who had opposed him; as James Bruce wrote: